zackexplosion/Baby-Hospital-How-To-Fall-Stuck-Into-Backend-Web-Development-With-Node.js/docs/003_connect_to_database.md

       weight: { type: Number },
       birthAt: { type: Date},
       /*
-      We use the new option 'default' here which means "If no value is provided, the value define here will be used."
+      We use the new option 'default' here, which means "If no value is provided, the value define here will be used."

       We want every baby create in here mark as NOT deleted.